SK-VQA: Synthetic Knowledge Generation at Scale for Training Context-Augmented Multimodal LLMs: Introduction

 \section{Introduction}

 Recent advances in Multimodal LLMs (MLLMs) have extended the impressive capabilities of LLMs to the vision domain, enabling advanced reasoning and chat capabilities over multimodal input queries consisting of both text and images \cite{achiam2023gpt,liu2024visual}.
 While MLLMs have demonstrated promising results, they suffer from the same hallucination and reliability issues as LLMs~\cite{li2023evaluating,zhou2023analyzing,liu2024survey}.
 This motivates the need to incorporate MLLMs into retrieval-augmented generation (RAG) systems, where retrieved documents can ground answer generation in factually-correct information via context augmentation~\cite{lewis2020retrieval,ram2023context}.
 However, context augmentation for MLLMs presents unique challenges.
 Generated answers must be conditioned on both multimodal input queries as well as retrieved contexts which potentially span multiple modalities.
-Existing MLLMs have not been trained with context-augmented generation in mind, which makes them ill-suited for use in a RAG system.
+Existing MLLMs have not been trained with context-augmented generation, which makes them incompatible for use in a RAG system.
 Adapting MLLMs for use in a RAG system requires extensive datasets which can support the training of models with multimodal queries and relevant context documents.
 Unfortunately, naturally-occurring data of this kind is relatively scarce; unlike other common types of internet data (e.g., text, image-text pairs), input queries consisting of both images and text with associated context documents are not readily available at the scale needed for training MLLMs.
-Alternative methods of data collection must therefore be explored in order to enable the development of context-augmented MLLMs at scale.
+This motivates us to develop a synthetic generation pipeline to create a large-scale, diverse dataset that facilitates the advancement of context-augmented MLLMs.